 Fancy add-ons are part of the deal too, some of which are useful.
 At the top of the list are nesting bowls – for when you need to use the processor for more than one job in a row – and a water tight sealed bowl cover, which will prevent spills when pureeing.
 Chrome and stainless steel parts, meanwhile, make a food processor more expensive and also less likely to break.
 Flashy, less utilitarian extras include digital scales and LED touchscreens.

-For more information on these and other kitchen appliances, visit the links on the next page.
+For more information on these and other kitchen appliances, visit the links below.